JasonDormier/reading-notes/read-class-07.md

 * Receive authorization code
 * Make a request to the access token endpoint
 * Receive access token

 ##### What can you do with an authorization code?
 * Authorization code is a temp code that is sent to the client so they can exchange for an access token

 ##### What can you do with an access token?
-* The access token represents the authoriation of a specfic application to access specific parts of the user's data
+* The access token represents the authorization of a specific application to access specific parts of the user's data

-##### What’s a benefit of using OAuth instead of your own basic authentication?
+##### What’s the benefit of using OAuth instead of your own basic authentication?
 * OAuth allows for better authentication and security

 ### Document the following Vocabulary Terms

 ##### Client ID
 * The client_id is a public identifier for apps.

 ##### Client Secret
 * he client_secret is a secret known only to the application and the authorization server

 ##### Authentication Endpoint
-* is a security machanism diesgined to ensure that only the authroized deivces can connect to a given network
+* is a security mechanism designed to ensure that only the authorized devices can connect to a given network

 ##### Access Token Endpoint
 * is where apps make a request to get an access token for a user

 ##### API Endpoint
 * is the point of entry in a communication channel when two systems are interacting

 ##### Authorization Code
 * is an alphanumeric password that authorizes its user to purchase, sell or transfer items, or to enter information into a security-protected space

 ##### Access Token
 * are used in token-based authentication to allow an application to access an API